HenChao/TimeFeel/README.md

 1:50 | **Single** | *Double* | _**Long**_

 # Developer Info
 As this is a hobby project, testing has not been extensively performed for all usecases or any edge conditions.
 Code also has not been optimized for performance or memory.
-Timing should be adjusted between pulses for preference.
+Possible future improvements would be to allow users to set timing between each set of pulses.

 # Additional Information
 Credits to the FitBit SDK for interfacing with watch functionalities.